dlroxe/eIF4F.analysis/README_WINDOWS.md

     PC laptops provide support for 64G or less.

-My own instinct is that the correlation analysis portion of the package may not be easily supportable on Linux at the present time.
-I hasten to point out that I have often have seen the package code other than correlation analysis complete quickly.
+My own instinct is that the correlation analysis portion of the package may not be easily supportable on Windows at the present time.
+I hasten to point out that I have often have seen all package code other than correlation analysis complete quickly, with Windows-native R.